 Employee's well-being is crucially important as it directly affects how employees think and feel about their job and the organisation.
 Employee's health and happiness is also directly related to productivity and the desire or ability to work co-operatively with co-workers and teams.
-As such, Human Resource (HR) played an important role in employees' health and well-being and has to be part of an organisation holistic strategy when managing the health and well-being of employees.
+As such, Human Resource (HR) plays an important role in employees' health and well-being and has to be part of an organisational holistic strategy when managing the health and well-being of employees.

-Health and wellbeing measures are especially important in addressing various sources of stress that healthcare workers encounter as part of their daily work.
+Health and well-being measures are especially important in addressing various sources of stress that healthcare workers encounter as part of their daily work.

-Physical Needlestick/ sharps injuries

-Physical lifting at work

-• Shift duty

-Work load

-Slips, trips, falls

-Exposure to hazardous substances/ infections/ radiation

-Emotional Grief from loss of patients

-Moral distress

-Unpredictable work demands

-Investigation for work related mishap

-Staff abuse/ harassment

-Social Social isolation (e.g. infection control)

-Limited access to social events

-Hierarchical work structure
+Types of Stress Examples Physical Needlestick/sharps injuries Physical lifting at work Shift duty Workload Slips, trips, falls Exposure to hazardous substances / infections / radiation Emotional Grief from loss of patients Moral distress Unpredictable work demands Investigation for work-related mishap Staff abuse/harassment Social Social Social isolation (e.g., infection control) Limited access to social events Hierarchical work structure

-Table 33: Sources of stress on health of healthcare workers
+Table 34: Sources of stress on health of healthcare workers.